wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 * <strong>Forge</strong> is the marketplace repository of reusable <a target="_blank" href="https://www.outsystems.com/evaluation-guide/how-is-software-in-the-forge-licensed/">BSD-licensed</a> open-source components that can be used in applications built with OutSystems.
 It is a marketplace of entire applications, components, connectors and templates created by OutSystems and its developer community.

+   PROTIP: Using other developers' components not only minimizes errors and testing efforts, but also saves time otherwise spent arguing about decisions incorporated in the example.

 * <strong>Integration Studio</strong> is used to create components that integrate with third-party systems and microservices.
 Developers use Visual Studio to code integration components with a standard .NET C# compiler.
 The generated DLLs are sent to the Platform Server.

 * <strong>Service Center</strong> provides an operational console to manage the Platform Server and the deployment of applications to different environments (Dev, QA, Prod).
 It is used to manage: